Customize Consent Preferences

 Insta360

 To create the cylindrical panoramas on my Panoramas page, I took a number of overlapping photos along a horizontal plane and then stitched them together.
 See Panoramas below for more info.
-For 360° spherical panoramas I used to use the PhotoSphere functionality in my Samsung phone’s cameras, but sadly they removed that functionality.
-Although it was a painful process and i didn’t capture many of them.
+For capturing 360° spherical panoramas, I used to rely on the PhotoSphere feature in my Samsung phone’s camera, but sadly Samsung removed that functionality.
+Although it was a painful process, I preferred it to nothing.
 Dedicated 360° cameras have been around for a while now (as of 2024), and the quality, features, phone app and desktop software have matured to the point that they produce good quality photos and video, but still obviously not as good as taking separate photos with a DSLR and stitching them together.

 After reviewing various makes and models I decided to get myself an Insta360 camera, which captures an 8K image, although this is spread around the full 360 degrees.
 The camera has a great phone app and desktop software, Insta360 Studio, which allows you to produce some creative images and video.